stankur/shapeshifter/memory-bank/systemPatterns.md

 - Hierarchical document model
 - Section splitting for content reorganization
 - Heading level management with document restructuring
+- Paragraph joining with backspace at start of block

 ```mermaid
 flowchart TD